Íngrid Betancourt: Biography

 Betancourt was born in Bogotá, Colombia.
-Her mother, Yolanda Pulecio, a former beauty queen famous for sheltering abandoned children, served in Congress representing poor southern neighborhoods of Bogotá.
+Her mother, Yolanda Pulecio, a former beauty queen famous for sheltering abandoned children, served in Congress, representing poor southern neighborhoods of Bogotá.
 Betancourt's father, Gabriel Betancourt, was a minister of Education in both liberal and conservative governments (those of President Rojas Pinilla and President Lleras Restrepo), the assistant director of the United Nations Educational, Scientific, and Cultural Organization (UNESCO), then ambassador of Colombia to UNESCO in Paris, and head of the education commission of the Alliance for Progress in Washington, D.C. under John F. Kennedy.
 Betancourt's mother Yolanda is of Italian descent.

 After attending private school in France, a boarding school in England, and the Liceo Francés in Bogotá, Betancourt attended the Institut d'Études Politiques de Paris (commonly known as Sciences Po).
-As of April 2017, she was a doctoral student in theology at Harris Manchester College, Oxford.
+In 2023, she was awarded a DPhil in Theology by the University of Oxford for her thesis entitled The Concept of the Non-person in Gustavo Gutiérrez Writings.
+She is current a research fellow at Harris Manchester College, Oxford.

 Betancourt married French citizen Fabrice Delloye in 1983, and they had two children, Mélanie (born 1985) and Lorenzo (born 1988).
 Through her marriage she became a French citizen.
 Her husband served in the French diplomatic corps, and the couple lived in multiple countries, including Ecuador, the Seychelles, and the United States of America.

-In the mid-1990's, Betancourt and Delloye divorced.
+In the mid-1990s, Betancourt and Delloye divorced.
 Betancourt returned to Colombia and became advisor to the Minister of Finance and later to the Minister of Foreign Trade.
 In 1994, she was elected to the House of Representatives on an anticorruption ticket, and in 1998 she entered the Colombian Senate.
 Her children, Melanie and Lorenzo, moved to New Zealand to live with their father due to death threats stemming from Betancourt's political activities.

 Betancourt married Colombian advertising executive Juan Carlos Lecompte in 1997.
 Their marriage ended soon after her 2008 rescue.

 Political career

 In 1989, Luis Carlos Galán, a candidate for the Colombian presidency running on an anti-drug-trafficking platform, was assassinated.
 Betancourt's mother was a supporter of Galán, and she was standing immediately behind him when he was shot dead.
 This event motivated Betancourt to return to Colombia in 1989.
 From 1990 onward, Betancourt worked at the Ministry of Finance and later at the Ministry of Foreign Trade, from which she later resigned to enter politics.
 Her first campaign distributed condoms, with the motto that people should protect themselves against corruption as they do against HIV.
-She obtained support from the so-called "opinion voters", mostly young people and women.